dortania/OpenCore-Install-Guide/config.plist/skylake.md

 * **DisableIoMapper**: YES
   * Needed to get around VT-D if either unable to disable in BIOS or needed for other operating systems, much better alternative to `dart=0` as SIP can stay on in Catalina
 * **DisableRtcChecksum**: NO
-  * Prevents AppleRTC from writing to primary checksum (0x58-0x59), required for users who either receive BIOS reset or are sent into Safemode after reboot/shutdown
+  * Prevents AppleRTC from writing to primary checksum (0x58-0x59), required for users who either receive BIOS reset or are sent into Safe mode after reboot/shutdown
 * **DummyPowerManagement**: NO
   * New alternative to NullCPUPowerManagement, required for all AMD CPU based systems as there's no native power management.
 Intel can ignore
 * **ExternalDiskIcons**: NO